AtlanticBridge/brandywine-bridge/docs/Whitepaper.md

 #### Is it more scalable?
 Is it more flexible?
 Research

 #### What are the main features?
+•	Atlantic Token – A governance token used to vote on protocol changes.
+•	Bridge Aggregators – Contracts for aggregating transfer data.
-•	Chainlink validators – Responsible for receiving transaction requests
+•	Chainlink validators – Responsible for receiving transaction requests.

 ### Architectural Overview